mattbrailsford/umbraco-fluidity/docs/_pages/02-api-02-trees.md

 ---

-#### AddCollection&lt;TEntityType&gt;(Lambda idFieldExpression, string nameSingular, string namePlural, string iconSingular, string iconPlural, Lambda collectionConfig) *: FluidityCollectionConfig&lt;TEntityType>*
+#### AddCollection&lt;TEntityType&gt;(Lambda idFieldExpression, string nameSingular, string namePlural, string iconSingular, string iconPlural, Lambda collectionConfig = null) *: FluidityCollectionConfig&lt;TEntityType&gt;*
 {: .signature}

 Adds a collection to the current tree with the given names + icons.
 An ID property accessor expression is required so that Fluidity knows which property is the ID property.
 See the [Collections API documentation]({{ site.baseurl }}/api/collections/) for more info.